-We are currently open for take-out order only with new business hours.
-Thank you!
+We are open for takeout order only.
+Please see our business hours.

 The most unique and important spice in Szechuan Cuisine is the Szechuan pepper,or Szechuan Peppercorn.